spacer

 Joyce and Drew Kesse, Jennifer Kesse

 January 24, 2006-the day Jennifer, our 24 year old daughter was abducted, her life and our life and the lives of so many that love "Jenn" changed forever.
 When Jenn did not arrive at work, her employer knew something was wrong.
-We were contacted by 11am, after they had tried to contact her by cell and landline to no avail.
-Their IT department checked her computer to see if perhaps she had an off-site meeting, this was not the case.
-Jenn always responsible, would call her employer if she was running late or caught in traffic, she'd been with them 4 years and this was not typical.
+We were contacted by 11:00 a.m., after they had tried to contact her by cell and landline to no avail.
+Their IT department checked her computer to see if perhaps she had an off-site meeting; this was not the case.
+Jenn, always responsible, would call her employer if she was running late or caught in traffic, she'd been with them for four years and this was not typical.
 All who attempted to contact her, were shocked that her cell phone went directly into voice mail.
-This was atypical itself, as she never turned her phone off - she'd had that same phone number for 8 years!
+This was atypical itself, as she never turned her phone off - she'd had that same phone number for eight years!

 link arrowwww.findjenniferkesse.com